theIDinside/cxgledit/README.md

 - Freetype - The library that reads in a TrueType file and creates data necessary for us to create textures that we can apply to quads, displaying the text.
 This needs to be manually [download at](https://download.savannah.gnu.org/releases/freetype/ "Get the latest version") and placed in the "deps" directory, so for it to work, I've extracted the archive

+### General domain problems / challenges
+Text editing is fairly easy.
+But it comes with a list of somewhat difficult / interesting challanges, such as, what constitutes a line, _where_ in memory does a line begin (does it begin at index_at='\n', or index_after='\n') Choosing what to do here will have reverberating effects, which is interesting and a good learning experience for beginners.
+Representing text in a "everything is an index", is not necesarrily good.
+In fact it's a major source of bugs.
+When you want to delete a line, you don't want to mess with lines before or after it.
+Thus some abstraction is good here, such as "item boundary" or just boundary.
+This way we can query our datastructure for, "find beginning of line", with a parameter of Boundary::Inside or Boundary::Outside, specifying what we mean in that specific instance.